 When a business combination is achieved in stages, the Group's previously held equity interest in the acquiree is re-measured to fair value at the acquisition date (i.e. the date when the Group obtains control) and the resulting gain or loss, if any, is recognised in the consolidated statement of income.
-Amounts arising from interests in the acquiree prior to the acquisition date that have previously been recognised in the consolidated statement of income where such treatment would be appropriate if that interest was disposed of.
+Amounts arising from interests in the acquiree prior to the acquisition date that have previously been recognised in the consolidated statement of comprehensive income are reclassified to consolidated statement of income where such treatment would be appropriate if that interest was disposed of.